innocentkithinji/MachineLearning/README.md

 Given Data from an advertising firm.
 I sort the data and give a prediction on whether a user clicks on an advert or doesn't.

-Scenarion two i used Logistic Regression to guess whether a person in the Titanic survived or didn't survive the sinking base on feature provided.
+Scenarion two i used Logistic Regression to show whether a person in the Titanic survived or didn't survive the sinking base on feature provided.